calvinrachuy/lumi-scope/README.md

+# Integration tests

+Integration tests are available with [cypress.io](https://www.cypress.io/), currently configured with `baseUrl: 'http://localhost:3000'`

+## Other notes

+Cypress ships with Mocha assertions by default.
+To quickly simplify linting, the eslint Jest plugin was removed.

 # LumiScope backend

 This repository contains a local mock backend server as well as an empty React app using `create-react-app`, which you should use as a starting point.